banzaicloud/pipeline/docs/create.md

     - Using `make create-cluster` and `make delete-cluster`.
 If you have AWS CLI installed you can use `make ec2-list-instances` in order to see the list of clusters

+    - Acquire a Pipeline access token on the GUI via logging in at `http://localhost:9090/auth/github/login` and then after visit `http://localhost:9090/api/v1/token`.
+Save it into the `PIPELINE_TOKEN` environment variable.

-    - Use CURL `curl http://localhost:9090/api/v1/clusters -X POST -d name=test-$(USER) -d location=eu-west-1 -d nodeInstanceType=m4.xlarge -d nodeInstanceSpotPrice=0.2 -d nodeMin=1 -d nodeMax=3 -d image=ami-6d48500b`
+    - Use CURL `curl http://localhost:9090/api/v1/clusters -X POST -H "Authorization: Bearer $PIPELINE_TOKEN" -d name=test-$(USER) -d location=eu-west-1 -d nodeInstanceType=m4.xlarge -d nodeInstanceSpotPrice=0.2 -d nodeMin=1 -d nodeMax=3 -d image=ami-6d48500b`

 _Note: AWS spot prices are supported_